Fabio-Vicente/Pixels-Art/README.md

 ### Initialization

-Once you have procedure on the [installation process](#instalation), open the [index.html](index.html) downloaded file on your browser to start to use the program.
+Once you have procedure on the [installation process](#instalation), open [index.html](index.html) downloaded file on your browser to start use program.

-**Don't wanna install the project locally?** No worries!
+**Don't want to install the project locally?** No worries!
 You can acess the web project by this link:

 > https://fabio-vicente.github.io/Pixels-Art/